offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ### The Mechanism Memory

-A controversial project attempting to create a collective consciousness archive using [[Architect Ruins|Architect]] technology.
+A controversial project attempting to create a collective consciousness archive using [Architect](Architect%20Ruins.md) technology.
 The goal: preserve not just information but the actual experiences and insights of master Tinker-Priests.
 Progress remains highly classified.

 ---

 ## Recent Awakening Theological Impacts

-The [[Timeline|Recent Awakening]] has profoundly shaken Tinker-Priest theology:
+The [Recent Awakening](Timeline.md) has profoundly shaken Tinker-Priest theology:

 ### The Great Validation